-A Mitigation Bank contains wetlands, streams and/or other aquatic resources that have been restored, established, enhanced, or preserved.
-The Bank area is then utilized to compensate for future impacts to aquatic resources resulting from permitted activities.
-The value of a Bank is determined by quantifying the aquatic resource functions restored, established, enhanced, and/or preserved in terms of "credits."
-If appropriate credits are available at a Mitigation Bank located within the service area, and the Corps determines that the Bank is the most appropriate approach to mitigation implementation, then the project proponent would contact the Bank sponsor to discuss mitigation options.
-The Bank sponsor would review copies of all permits issued to the project proponent and then submit a proposal to the project proponent, including the estimated cost of the proposed mitigation credits.
-Prior to acceptance of payment ("credit sale"), the Bank sponsor would also contact the Corps to verify the Corps' compensatory mitigation requirements.
+A mitigation bank may contain wetlands, streams and/or other aquatic resources that have been restored, established, enhanced, or preserved that can then be used to compensate for future impacts to aquatic resources resulting from permitted activities.
+The value of a bank is determined by quantifying the aquatic resource functions restored, established, enhanced, and/or preserved in terms of "credits."
+If appropriate credits are available at a mitigation bank located within the service area, and the Corps determines that the bank is the most appropriate approach to mitigation implementation, then the project proponent would contact the bank sponsor to discuss mitigation options.
+The bank sponsor would review copies of all permits issued to the project proponent and then submit a proposal to the project proponent, including the estimated cost of the proposed mitigation credits.
+Prior to acceptance of payment ("credit sale"), the bank sponsor would also contact the Corps to verify the Corps' compensatory mitigation requirements.

-As part of the process of establishing a Bank, the IRT would determine the types and number of potential Bank credits that may be generated.
+As part of the process of establishing a bank, the IRT would determine the types and number of potential bank credits that may be generated.
 Upon meeting either administrative milestones (e.g., BEI completion, funding of long-term management endowment) or performance-based milestones (e.g., 1-year, 3-year, 5-year conditional assessments), potential credits then become released credits and are available for sale.
-In addition to the final IRT approvals of the Bank Prospectus and BEI, the sponsor would also need to obtain the appropriate federal, state, and local permits required to implement the Bank restoration activities.
-The Bank sponsor would apply for Corps permit(s) should the proposed bank mitigation activities involve a discharge of dredge or fill material within waters of the U.S. or work or structures within navigable waters of the U.S. The Corps would complete consultation, if appropriate, under the Endangered Species Act, the National Historic Preservation Act, and other applicable laws, prior to any permit authorization.
+In addition to the final IRT approvals of the bank prospectus and BEI, the sponsor would also need to obtain the appropriate federal, state, and local permits required to implement the Bank restoration activities.
+The bank sponsor would apply for Corps permit(s) should the proposed bank mitigation activities involve a discharge of dredge or fill material within waters of the U.S. or work or structures within navigable waters of the U.S. The Corps would complete consultation, if appropriate, under the Endangered Species Act, the National Historic Preservation Act, and other applicable laws, prior to any permit authorization.